edgeof8/tIRC/README.md

 # PyRC - Python Terminal IRC Client

 PyRC is a modern, terminal-based IRC (Internet Relay Chat) client written in Python.
-It aims to provide a feature-rich, yet lightweight and user-friendly experience for IRC users who prefer the command line.
-It is actively developed with a focus on extreme modularity, enabling programmatic use and integration with AI agents or other automated systems.
+It provides a feature-rich, lightweight, and user-friendly experience for IRC users who prefer the command line.
+With a focus on extreme modularity and stability, PyRC enables both traditional IRC usage and programmatic integration with AI agents or other automated systems.

 ![PyRC Screenshot](Image.png)